UTS-eResearch/data_directory_cataloger/examples/README_examples.md

-# README for this Example
+# README for these Examples

+In this directory are some examples of the output of the Data Directory Cataloger.

-In this directory is an example of what a single web page, which describes the contents under one directory, can look like.
+The first example is a single web page which describes the contents under one directory.
 Open `example.html` in your web browser.
 See [A Single Webpage for One Directory](#a-single-webpage-for-one-directory) for a detailed description of how it was generated.

+The second example is a screenshot of a website which describes the contents of multiple directories.
-See [A MkDocs Website for Multiple Directories](#a-mkdocs-website-for-multiple-directories) which shows what our website looks like for multiple directories.
+See [A MkDocs Website for Multiple Directories](#a-mkdocs-website-for-multiple-directories)

 ## A Single Webpage for One Directory